Adult-Gerontology Clinical Nurse Specialist (CNS), MSN

 Program Specific Admission Requirements

-The applicant should have a minimum of one year direct clinical nursing practice and have satisfactorily completed undergraduate or equivalent approved courses in basic physical assessment and statistics.
 The applicant must submit three professional references and a 300-word personal statement identifying career goals, demonstrating communication and writing skills.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.

 Students may begin course work in either the fall or spring semester.